 Real‑World Case: How Inconsistency Led to Refusal

-After correction: Omar reordered with our service, aligning all dates perfectly.
+After correction: Omar reordered a new dummy flight ticket with our service, aligned all dates perfectly with new hotel and insurance bookings.
 His second application was approved within two weeks.

-Why Using a Single Service for All Documents Helps
+Why a Single Source for Your Flight Ticket Helps

 Checklist: Ensure Your Application Is Flawless